-At Hilltop Dental our Duncan dentists may place a dental implant as part of the process to replace a missing tooth and leave you with a natural-looking smile.
+At Hilltop Dental our Duncan dentists may place a dental implant as part of the process to replace a missing tooth and help you obtain a more natural-looking smile.

 What is a Dental Implant?